Temporary Crown or Bridge

 Now that we've placed your permanent crown or bridge, it's important to call our office if your bite feels uneven, you have persistent sensitivity or discomfort, or if you have any questions or concerns.
 Brush and floss as usual.
 If a bridge was placed, use a floss threader following the instructions you were given at the placement of the bridge.

 A temporary filling or crown is placed to protect the tooth between appointments.
 Some slight sensitivity is some times common for a few days, but should subside rather soon.
 If you have any swelling, burning, or effects you feel are not common, please call our office.
+There are a small number of times that swelling and pain can accompany root canal treatment.
+We are normally able to treat that with medicine and resolve it in 3-4 days.
+We want to hear from you if you're havign these concerns.
 You will need to return to our office in 1-2 weeks for a permanent restoration.

 If we used anesthetic, your lips, teeth, and tongue may be numb for several hours after the appointment.
 Avoid chewing anything until the numbness has completely worn off.
 It's normal to experience some hot or cold sensitivity, but this should subside in just a few days.
 If you feel any "high" spots, or your bite does not feel normal, call our office.